Last Modified on Aug 24, 2015

 Replied by Rsw

-[YEA] I actually tried ACV and honey with water in hopes of reducing high blood pressure.
+[YEA] I actually tried apple cider vinegar and honey with water in hopes of reducing high blood pressure.
 It did nothing for me.
 It did have a significant impact in reducing LDL cholesterol and improving HDL cholesterol.
 But for me, the surprising benefit was in totally eliminating problems with indigestion over a period of a few months.
 I did not have acid reflux, or very little.
 My main problem was soon after I started eating, I would get heartburn symptoms and sometimes would have to throw up.
 I tried Tagamet and other similar products with some success.
 I would take at least one a day and sometimes a second for insurance when I was eating out or anticipating a large meal.
 I was also consuming 12-18 antacid tablets daily.
 After a couple of weeks on the ACV regimen I started noticing improvement in digestive problems.
 After a couple of months I no longer needed the Tagamet-type products and greatly reduced the antacid tablets.
 Now, after 6 mos., I no longer experience indigestion problems.
 ACV-great stuff.
 I highly recommend trying it.

 [YEA] I'd been reading a lot about colloidal silver online and as I have reactive arthritis in my toes thought I'd give it a go, taking 20ml twice a day. (no luck yet after 4 weeks).